PAST UNDERGRADUATE STUDENT RESEARCHERS

 Daniel McShane (Fall 2017 – Spring 2018)

 Daniel McShane is a freshman student majoring in Computer Science at the College of Science and Technology, specializing in cybersecurity.
 He has an interest in ethical hacking, server management and software development.
 Daniel’s potential career choices include being an Incident Responder, Penetration Tester, Security Analyst, or Security Software Developer.
 Daniel has been running his own business since 2015 in which he sells virtual private servers and access to a unique type of virtual private network.
 Daniel’s post graduate plans are to attend graduate school and obtain a Master’s degree in Computer Science or another computer security related degree.
-He is working with Dr. Rege on her NSF EAGER project.
+He worked with Dr. Rege on her NSF EAGER project.

 Leon Moscherosch (Fall 2017 – Spring 2018)